mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - **Result**: We still have the office but it's non-critical
 - **Grade**: B

+I originally gave our landlord notice that we'd be moving out on XX.
+Then when things ran late, I asked if we could have another two months.
+And then I realized we needed to inspect the shipments, and I asked if we could go month-to-month.

+So, if a pipe burst in our office tomorrow and destroyed everything, it would be inconvenient, but we'd be fine.
+The most important thing we do there now is process returns, but we're in the process of handing that job over to our manufacturer.

 ## Goals for year seven

 ### Manage TinyPilot on 20 hours per week